Astrometric mock observations for determining the local dark matter density: The MA method

-$\sigma_{z,i}(0)$ are given as parameters, whereas the profiles of $\sigma_{z,i}(z)$ must be assumed to solve this equation.\footnote{It is impossible to observe $\sigma_{z,i}(z)$ of all components up to high $z$, therefore we have to assume their runs.
-We consider the situation where only a velocity dispersion profile of a tracer population is available.} G11 introduced parametrized runs of $\sigma_{z,i}(z)$, and G12 assumed isothermality for all components of the galaxy model.
-Following G12, we also assume that the model components are isothermal; however we discuss the influence of different $\sigma_{z,i}(z)$ profiles on the calculation in Appendix \ref{appendix1}.
+$\sigma_{z,i}(0)$ are given as parameters, whereas the profiles of $\sigma_{z,i}(z)$ must be assumed to solve this equation.
+G11 introduced parametrized runs of $\sigma_{z,i}(z)$, and G12 assumed isothermality for the model.
+Following G12, we also assume that the model components are isothermal; however, we discuss the influence of different $\sigma_{z,i}(z)$ profiles on the calculation in Appendix \ref{appendix1}.
 With the isothermal assumption, Eq. (\ref{Jeans_integ}) becomes